vamp/roole/index.md

 <hr>

-Wrap the variable in curly braces `{}` to seperate characters come after it, which will otherwise be part of its name:
+Wrap the variable in curly braces `{}` to seperate characters come after it, which would otherwise be part of its name:

 ```roole
 $chapter = 4